-In mammals, the adult lingual epithelium can be categorized into non-taste and taste components.
-The majority of the tongue surface is covered by keratinized, non-taste epithelium made up of mechanosensory filiform papillae, which are curved, spinous-shaped structures with small mesenchymal cores (Hume and Potten, 1976).
+1976).
 The more complex taste epithelium consists of collections of neuroepithelial taste cells organized within taste buds, which in turn lie in specialized taste papillae on the tongue surface.
 In rodents, fungiform papillae (FFP) are arrayed on the anterior two-thirds of the tongue, interspersed among filiform papillae of the non-taste epithelium.
-Each rodent FFP houses a single apical taste bud surrounded by keratinocytes that make up the papilla walls that in turn surround a mesenchymal core.
+Each rodent FFP houses a single apical taste bud surrounded by keratinocytes that make up the papilla walls, which in turn surround a mesenchymal core.
 Murine taste buds comprise ~60-100 fusiform taste receptor cells responsible for detecting, transducing and transmitting to the brain the five basic tastes, i.e. salty, sweet, bitter, umami/savory and sour (Chaudhari and Roper, 2010).

 Both non-taste and taste epithelium are continually renewed from basally located progenitor cells.
-Previous tritiated thymidine studies in mice show that the non-taste epithelium has a turnover rate of 5-7 days; one of the fastest renewing tissues in mammals, only slightly slower than the pace of renewal of the intestinal epithelium (3-5 days) (Barker, 2014; Hume and Potten, 1976; Liu et al., 2012).
-By contrast, similar approaches to define taste cell life span concluded these cells are longer lived, with a median lifespan of 10-14 days (Beidler and Smallman, 1965; Delay et al., 1986; Farbman, 1980), although some taste bud cells persist up to 44 days (Hamamichi et al., 2006; Perea-Martinez et al., 2013).
+Previous tritiated thymidine studies in mice show that the non-taste epithelium has a turnover rate of 5-7 days; it is one of the fastest renewing tissues in mammals, only slightly slower than the pace of renewal of the intestinal epithelium (3-5 days) (Barker, 2014; Hume and Potten, 1976; Liu et al., 2012).
+By contrast, similar approaches to define taste cell lifespan concluded that these cells are longer lived, with a median lifespan of 10-14 days (Beidler and Smallman, 1965; Delay et al., 1986; Farbman, 1980), although some taste bud cells persist up to 44 days (Hamamichi et al., 2006; Perea-Martinez et al., 2013).

-More recent studies using inducible genetic systems to lineage label cytokeratin (K) 5+ and K14+ basal epithelial cells in the tongue have demonstrated that this population comprises bipotential progenitors (Gaillard et al., 2015; Okubo et al., 2009).
-K5/14+ cells located basally in the non-taste epithelium are progenitor cells that give rise to differentiated Keratin (K) 13^+ keratinocytes.
-K 13^+ cells contribute to subrabasal epithelial layers of filiform and FF papillae, and are ultimately shed at the tongue surface (Iwasaki et al., 2006; Okubo et al., 2009); this lineage progression resembles that of the interfollicular epidermis of the skin (Winter et al., 1990).
+More recent studies using inducible genetic systems to lineage label keratin (K) 5+ and K14+ (also known as KRT5 and KRT14, respectively - Mouse Genome Informatics) basal epithelial cells in the tongue have demonstrated that this population comprises bipotential progenitors (Gaillard et al., 2015; Okubo et al., 2009).
+K5/14+ cells located basally in the non-taste epithelium are progenitor cells that give rise to differentiated K13+ (KRT13) keratinocytes.
+K13+ cells contribute to suprabasal epithelial layers of filiform papillae and FFP, and are ultimately shed at the tongue surface (Iwasaki et al., 2006; Okubo et al., 2009); this lineage progression resembles that of the interfollicular epidermis of the skin (Winter et al., 1990).
 In taste epithelium, K5/14+ cells situated immediately adjacent to each bud are referred to as perigemmal (PG) cells.
 These mitotically active progenitors generate cells that exit the cell cycle, enter taste buds, and become immediate taste cell precursors (also known as type IV cells) located basally in each bud.
-Ultimately these intragemmal (IG) cells, i.e., inside taste buds, differentiate into mature taste cells within 2.5-3 days of their last division (Barlow, 2015; Barlow and Klein, 2015; Cho et al., 1998; Hamamichi et al., 2006; Miura et al., 2006; Miura et al., 2014; Nguyen and Barlow, 2010; Perea-Martinez et al., 2013).
-Besides contributing to taste buds, K5/K14+ progenitor cells within FFP replenish themselves and provide keratinocytes to the region of the taste pore and adjacent, K13+ nontaste epithelium of the taste papilla (Okubo et al., 2009).
+Ultimately, these intragemmal (IG) cells, i.e. inside taste buds, differentiate into mature taste cells within 2.5-3 days of their last division (Barlow, 2015; Barlow and Klein, 2015; Cho et al., 1998; Hamamichi et al., 2006; Miura et al., 2006, 2014; Nguyen and Barlow, 2010; Perea-Martinez et al., 2013).
+Besides contributing to taste buds, K5/K14+ progenitor cells within FFP replenish themselves and provide keratinocytes to the region of the taste pore and adjacent K13+ non-taste epithelium of the taste papilla (Okubo et al., 2009).
 The intrinsic differences between non-taste and taste epithelial cell lineages suggest differential molecular regulation of cell fates in these two tissue compartments.